deviantfero/wpgtk/README.md

 # Installing

-**_Warning:_** If you have a previous version of wpgtk installed this upgrade will delete the contents of your current `~/.wallpapers` directory.
+**_Warning:_** If you have a previous version of wpgtk installed please delete the contents of your current `~/.wallpapers` as they may conflict with the new folder structure.

 You can either clone this repository by doing